b51-clouddevops/shell-scripting/README.md

 All the automations related to project can be see in the respective folders.

-### Git Commands that I've user
+### Git Commands that I've used

 ```
- git clone url       ( Will clone / download the whole repo )
+ git clone https:url ( Will clone / download the whole repo )
  git add . / file    ( git will start tracking the changes and moves the files to staging area )
  git commit -m "Msg" ( Commiting the changes to local repository)
  git push            ( pushes the changes to remote repository / GitHub )